ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

     $ source install/setup.bash

   Then run the ``performance_test`` experiment (or your own application).
-  We simply create an experiment with a node publishing ~1 MB messages to another node as fast as possible for 60 seconds using the second highest real-time priority so that we don’t interfere with critical kernel threads.
+  We simply create an experiment with a node publishing ~1 MB messages to another node as fast as possible for 60 seconds using the second highest real-time priority so that we don't interfere with critical kernel threads.
   We need to run ``performance_test`` as ``root`` to be able to use real-time priorities.

   .. code-block:: bash